Rancho Cucamonga Annulment Lawyer

 Resolving Child Custody

 If you do get an annulment, any children born during the course of your marriage are not considered to be a product of a marriage.
 In other words, parentage must be legally established for the father to have paternal rights and also for the father to be required to pay child support.
 Both parties must be aware of this and understand that if the annulment does take place, there is an additional legal step that must be taken to finalize everything concerning children.
-A Rancho Cucamonga annulment lawyer from our firm can more fully explain these scenarios and what is required during your free consultation.
+A Rancho Cucamonga annulment lawyer from our firm can more fully explain these scenarios and what is required during your consultation.

 Contact a Rancho Cucamonga Annulment Lawyer